Feelies, trinkets, and props

 (No picture yet)

 It may be argued that in some games feelies were added simply to attract buyers.
 Take the inclusion of a shuriken in early Last Ninja 2 packages, for example.
-One doesn't need a real-world weapon to beat an adversary on screen, but no one will disagree that for all kids of ages 7 to 77 it must be quite neat to have a deadly projectile within reach while picking one's way through heavily guarded palace gardens in ancient Japan, the glass barrier of the CRT notwithstanding.
+One doesn't need a real-world weapon to beat an adversary on screen, but no one will disagree that for all kids of ages 7 to 77 it must be quite neat to have a deadly projectile within reach while picking one's ninjatic way through 20th century New York, the glass barrier of the CRT notwithstanding.
 (System 3)

 2. Cloth map (Ultima II, 1982)